resolvetosavelives/benchmarks/README.md

 If you remove this import you will again get the JS error `tooltip is not a function`.

 This is as optimized as we have been able to get the packs download sizes at this time and still maintain functionality on all pages.

+## Heroku

+There is still a heroku app running.
+It sources from the `heroku` branch or the resolvetosavelives/benchmarks github repository.

+It is _not_ up to date with `main` on either repository.

+The only reason it is still around is because benchmarks.org points to heroku, and when the app is demo'd, they use that website.

+I have been backporting only the design changes into the heroku branch with cherry-picks to keep it looking updated, but I have not fixed heroku to deploy using `main` because we don't expect to need heroku in the future.